-SB 240 by substitute is a fiscal bill that would require certain social security coverage for all employees who are members of PSERS.
-Employees would become eligible based on submissions and approvals of their governing political subdivision.
+SB 206 is a fiscal bill that would require certain social security coverage for all employees who are members of PSERS.
+Employees would become eligible based on submissions and approvals by their governing political subdivision.
 In the event, coverage is not extended to employees of PSERS by a certain date, the plan for the political subdivision shall be amended to provide coverage to current and future employees.
-Passed by the Senate Retirement Committee; Assigned to the House of Representatives Retirement Committee.
+Assigned to the Senate Retirement Committee.